jncss/icursor/README.md

 # icursor
-Indexed cursor to search data or iterate, in an ordered manner, in segments/array of golang structures.
+Indexed cursor to search data or iterate, in an ordered manner, over slice/array of golang struct's.
 It allows multiple keys, indexed ascending or descending.